 “Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 “Therefore” harks back to verse ten: “put on the new man.”
 Now that we have put on the new man, this is how we are to be outfitted for the new life in Christ.
-The garments listed in verses 12-14 look good on the our new man.
+The garments listed in verses 12-14 look good on our new man.
 They fit him.
 They befit him.
 They are characteristics of those with Christ.

 It is not enough to “put off” something; we must “put on” something.
-We must put off the sins of verses 8 and 9, anger, etc. but we must also put on “tender mercies,” etc.
+We must put off the sins of verses 8 and 9, anger, etc., but we must also put on “tender mercies,” etc.

 We need to deck ourselves out in the new man.
 The Christian never looks better than when dressed in the garments of the new man.

-New character demands new characteristics.
+A new character demands new characteristics.

 The logic of commitment to the Lord goes something like this.
 If we owe all to the Lord, He should have all of us.
 This commitment is the logic of love.
 There is a close connection between God’s grace and our response to Him.
 Grace and gratitude are from the same root in Greek.
 The virtues in the following list root themselves in our election.

 I was blesssed by this study, it's easy to understand and makes some good points.
 God bless you